naturally occurring consequences

 1. What are the consequences of my child’s substance use?

-2. What am I doing, subconsciously, or consciously to cushion my child from experiencing these consequences?
+2. What am I doing, subconsciously or consciously, to cushion my child from experiencing these consequences?

 3. What can I do to allow my child to feel the consequences of their behavior while being aware and protective of any life-threatening situations?